truenas/middleware/docs/userguide/truenas_quick.rst

 Depending on the degree of pre-configuration you requested from iXsystems, much of the initial TrueNAS® setup may already be complete.

-.. note:: Always perform the initial TrueNAS® setup in consultation with your iXsystems Support Representative.
+.. note:: always perform the initial TrueNAS® setup in consultation with your iXsystems Support Representative.
 You can contact iXsystems Support at truenas-support@ixsystems.com.
 Be sure to have all of your TrueNAS® hardware serial numbers on hand, which are located on the back of the chassis.

 This section covers these initial setup steps: